Overview, step-by-step guide, and other resources.

 - The precedent must come from a court whose decisions are binding

-Unjust enrichment is an equity-related cause of action that applies when there is no express contract between the parties.
-This doctrine is based on mistaken payment and the plaintiff can recover the amount equal to the advantages and services which he provided to the defendant.
+An example of equity-related CoA is unjust enrichment.
+This doctrine is based on mistaken payment, and the plaintiff can recover the amount equal to the advantages and services which he mistakenly provided to the defendant.

 How does the discovery rule affect the accrual of a cause of action?

-- The plaintiff must be unaware of the act done by the defendant that caused him harm and would have given the right to cause of action if known.
+- The plaintiff must be unaware of the act done by the defendant that caused him harm.

 - After that, the plaintiff must discover or should reasonably be aware of the wrongful act or breach that caused harm.